Major Arcana in Tarot

 Majors predict fixed outcomes

-Majors describe patterns, values, and turning points.
-They do not lock in fate.
-Treat them as a mirror for what is present and possible.
-Ask what the card invites, what it challenges, and what it clarifies.
-Then choose actions that align with your priorities and capacity.
+Treat them as a mirror for what’s present and possible right now.
+Ask what the card invites, what it challenges, what it clarifies.
+Then choose actions that align with your priorities and what you can actually handle.

 Tower and Death mean disaster